 - Coaching Athletics

 - Exercise and Sports Science

-- · Health and Wellness Promotion
+- Health and Wellness Promotion

+- Recreational Administration

 The Bachelor of Exercise and Sports Science prepares students for careers as teachers in elementary and secondary schools and as athletic coaches.
-Students must obtain an all-level certification.
+Students must obtain an all-level teacher certification for careers in public schools.
 Graduates with teacher certification work in elementary and secondary schools in Texas and elsewhere.

 Athletic training concerns all aspects of the athletes' health and safety.
 Athletic trainers help prevent injuries and provide immediate treatment and rehabilitation for injured athletes as directed by a team physician.
 The Bachelor of Exercise and Sports Science degree with a major in athletic training prepares students for the State of Texas Athletic Trainers' License and the National Athletic Trainer's Association Board of Certification examination.
 Texas State's athletic training education program was one of the first educational programs to receive National Athletic Trainers' Association (NATA) approval in 1974 and is presently accredited by the Commission on Accreditation of Allied Health Education Programs.
-An all-level teaching certificate is also available.
-Although most graduates work in secondary schools, many athletic trainers find positions with colleges and universities, professional sport teams, and sport medicine clinics.
+Most graduates work in secondary schools; many athletic trainers find positions with colleges and universities, professional sport teams, and sport medicine clinics, as well.